project-zot/project-zot.github.io/docs/developer-guide/contributing.md

 - License statement

-  Either the commit messsage or the PR description must contain the following statement:
+  Either the commit message or the PR description must contain the following statement:

   "By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license."